jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 a lawsuit in the United States aiming to disrupt infrastructure and malware using cracked versions of Cobalt
-Strike or violating Microsofts terms of use regarding malicious use of its copyrighted APIs.
+Strike or violating Microsoft’s terms of use regarding malicious use of its copyrighted APIs.
 Oppose Cyberattacks and Partner to Enhance Cybersecurity